-According to the BLS, lawyers employed in companies and enterprises earned a mean annual wage of $164,270 as of May 2013.
+According to the BLS, lawyers employed in the management of companies and enterprises earned a mean annual wage of $175,930 as of May 2015.
 The projected job growth for lawyers in all areas is 6% between 2014-2024, says the BLS.

 Paralegals are essentially legal assistants who work with lawyers to conduct research, draft documents and organize files.
 Paralegals are not required to obtain a law degree before embarking on their careers; typically, an associate's degree in paralegal studies is sufficient, though some schools offer bachelor's and even master's degrees in this field.

 The BLS reported in May 2015 that the median annual wage for paralegals in all areas was $48,810, while those working in company management settings earned $63,930 as of May 2014.
 The job growth rate for paralegals in all professional settings is projected to be 8% between 2014-2024 as reported by the BLS.